GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 !!! info "Info"

-    In the repository, there is a script called [`plot_functions.py`](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/plot_functions.py) where are implemented some auxiliary ploting functions to use along with the `GSIBerror` class.
-See an example of it usage in the notebook [`read_gsi_berror_python-class-final-BCPTEC_hyb_coord-compara-exemplos.ipynb`](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/read_gsi_berror_python-class-final-BCPTEC_hyb_coord-compara-exemplos.ipynb).
-In the notebook, apart from what is being detailed in this page, there are used two matrices with the same number of vertical levels.
+    In the repository, there is a script called [`plot_functions.py`](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/plot_functions.py) where some auxiliary ploting functions are implemented to use along with the `Berror` class.
+See an example of its usage in the notebook [`read_gsi_berror_python-class-final-BCPTEC_hyb_coord.ipynb`](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/notebooks/read_gsi_berror_python-class-final-BCPTEC_hyb_coord.ipynb).
+In the notebook, apart from what is being detailed on this page, two matrices with the same number of vertical levels are used.

 ## Defining the covariance files

-In the following section, it is defined the file to be read.
+In the following section, the file to be read is defined.
 In this example, two matrices are handled at the same time, `fncep` (the DTC matrix) and `fcptec` (the CPTEC matrix).
-Both matrices have different, which will be further inspected:
+Both matrices have different characteristics, which will be further inspected:

 === "Command"